Catarrh/Mucus

 If YES book an NHS health check appointment.

-If NO book a telephone appointment with the nurse.
+If NO book an appointment with the nurse.

 Chronic Fatigue